RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

   - Conventional Packages
   - Wafer-level packages

-In conventional packaging, the wafer is sawed into dice before the chip is packaged, while wafer-level packaging involves a part, or all, of the packaging process being performed at the wafer level before proceeding with wafer sawing.
+In conventional packaging, the wafer is sawed into dice before the chip is packaged, while wafer-level packaging involves a part, or all, of the packaging process being performed at the wafer level before proceeding with wafer sawing:
- :
  | ![Package_Classification](./docs/images/M1-L1-5.png) |
 |:---|